fedormyskin/Linked-Potter/README.md

 # Linked Potter
-Linked data for the AO3 tags of the Harry Potter fandom with examples of charachters, relationships, and freeform tags associated to them.
+Konwledge base for the AO3 tags of the Harry Potter fandom with examples of charachters, relationships, and freeform tags associated to them.

 Due to GitHub file size limit, the main RDF/OWL file is hosted on an external OSF repository https://osf.io/azu86